 Lemon Bundt Cake [Video]

 Lemon Bundt Cake made with sour cream, lemon juice and zest makes a delicious and beautiful spring dessert.
-This easy recipe starts with a white cake mix that gives it a lighter texture, that is rich, moist and melts in your mouth.
+This easy recipe starts with a white cake mix that gives it a lighter texture, that is rich, moist, and melts in your mouth.

 Spring recipes are all about the use of fresh flavors and fresh ingredients.
 When it comes to spring desserts, baking with lemons adds beauty as well as flavor.
-With citrus available all year long, lemon cakes, bars, and cookies are popular desserts any time of the year.
+With citrus available all year long, lemon cakes, bars, and cookies are popular desserts at any time of the year.

 This easy and beautiful dessert is perfect for Easter, Mother’s Day, and graduation parties.
 Serve it with some fresh blueberry lemonade!
-Check out other lemon recipes, like this creamy No Bake Lemony Cheesecake or some of our savory dishes, like this One Pan Chicken with Rice.
+Check out other lemon recipes, like this creamy No-Bake Lemony Cheesecake or some of our savory dishes, like this One Pan Chicken with Rice.